-Following is the easy to use CRISPR Cas9 system guide to modify the genomic DNA at home.
+Following is the easy-to-use CRISPR Cas9 system guide to modifying the genomic DNA at home.
 It only requires work of 10 hours over the spread of at least 2 days.

 - Cas9 and tracrRNA plasmid

 - If you are making plates for the first time, you will probably need more than an hour.
 To grow bacteria, it is advisable to let it sit overnight.

 - 5 minutes to mix the sample, plasmids, and transformation mix